Research-Knowledge-Discovery/Research-Knowledge-Discovery.github.io/_projects/7_prefect.markdown

   end:
     year: "2019"
     month: ""
+description: "This project aims at increasing the lead time prior to famine catastrophes, and thus supporting aid organizations in consistent and sustainable planning of countermeasures, by developing a mathematical prediction model that is able to compute the probability of a famine catastrophe by learning from data."
 partners:
   - name: "Prof. Dr. Roberto Ivo da Rocha Lima Filho, Federal University of Rio de Janeiro, Brazil"
     link: "#"